PolymathNetwork/polymath-developer-portal/website/versioned_docs/version-1.3.0/doc4.md

 ---
-id: doc4
+id: version-1.3.0-doc4
-title: Polymath Tutorial
+title: Polymath Tutorials
-sidebar_label: Polymath Tutorial
+original_id: doc4
 ---

-This is your Guide to join the Polymath stampede.
+This Is Your Guide To Join The Polymath Stampede.
+4

 ## Tutorial Topics: